- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 Since Chrome has to load all the data at startup, it can be slow.
 So, consider deleting unwanted data and browsing history so your Chrome loads faster.

 - Click on the three vertical dots button from the top right corner to access Chrome’s menu.

-- Look for any unusefull processes that consume more CPU resources, click on them, then hit the End process button from the bottom right corner.
-Chrome can’t work with some of the processes and if you end them, Chrome will restart them right away.
+- Look for unuseful processes that consume more CPU resources, click on them, then hit the End Process button from the bottom right corner.
+Chrome can’t work with some methods; if you end them, Chrome will restart them immediately.

-Chrome runs multiple processes in the background and this can take up a lot of your CPU resources, leading to a slow operation in Windows 11.
+Chrome runs multiple processes in the background, which can take up many of your CPU resources, leading to a slow Windows 11.